-Literature-rich homeschooling is an educational philosophy based on children's natural curiosity and love for stories.
-It uses outstanding books and delightful stories as the centerpiece for learning.
-These stories give context to the information, create an emotional connection with students, and help the readers retain the information.
+Literature-based homeschooling is an educational philosophy based on children's natural curiosity and love for stories.
+Literature-based homeschooling is a highly academic approach that uses outstanding books and delightful stories as the centerpiece for learning.
+Real books make learning come alive and these stories give context to the information, create an emotional connection with students, and help the readers retain the information.

-Happily, this form of education is surprisingly efficient.
+Literature-based education is also surprisingly efficient.
 You read the best literature available to your children.
 They absorb the information.
 You talk about what you read and then move on to the next book.
 No stressful studying for tests.
 No boring lectures.
 Just enjoyable reading and interaction.

 Children love stories.
 Imagine a storyteller with eager children gathered around her.
 What would happen if she stopped at the most exciting part?

 The children would beg her to keep going!

 That's what happens with Sonlight Curriculum.
 Students naturally want to keep learning.